-The review also recommended that communication within the government-wide communication system be professionalised by introducing standard practices of communication through the institution of a performance-management tool (See Appendix 16.2), as well as by tailoring the qualification requirements for government communicators.
+The review also recommended that communication within the government-wide communication system be professionalised by introducing standard practices of communication through the institution of a performance-management tool, as well as by tailoring the qualification requirements for government communicators.

-4.1.
+6.1.
 Performance Scorecard for government communicators

 The review process showed a need for integration and further enhancement of the government-wide communication system.
-It also indicated that there were some difficulties in linking the heads of communication's (HoCs) expected deliverables to their scope of work.
+It also indicated that there were some difficulties in linking the HoCs expected deliverables to their scope of work.
 Given this, a generic scorecard has been developed to serve as a tool to assist DGs and HoCs in defining and determining departmental and provincial communication deliverables and standardising the performance requirements of HoCs.